St. Louis prosecutor, disciplinary panel reach agreement - NewsBreak

 St. Louis prosecutor, disciplinary panel reach agreement

-St. Louis Circuit Attorney Kim Gardner has reached an agreement with the Missouri Office of Disciplinary Counsel in which she acknowledges mistakes in her handling of the prosecution of former Missouri Gov. Eric Greitens but won't face severe penalties for those mistakes.
+ST. LOUIS — St. Louis Circuit Attorney Kim Gardner has reached an agreement with the Missouri Office of Disciplinary Counsel in which she acknowledges that she made mistakes in her handling of the prosecution of former Missouri Gov. Eric Greitens but won’t face severe penalties for those mistakes.

-The “joint stipulation” agreement was announced Monday at the outset of a disciplinary hearing before a three-person panel.
-In the agreement, Gardner concedes that she failed to produce documents and mistakenly maintained that all documents had been provided to Greitens' lawyers in the 2018 criminal case.
+The “joint stipulation” agreement was announced Monday, just as a disciplinary hearing for Gardner was about to begin.
+It calls for no suspension, probation or disbarment for Gardner.
+The agreement would still need the approval of a three-person panel of the Disciplinary Counsel and the Missouri Supreme Court.
+The panel will make a recommendation within 30 days, but it’s unclear when that court might consider it.

-The agreement states that Gardner's conduct “was negligent or perhaps reckless, but not intentional.”
+Gardner’s attorney, Michael Downey, said in a written statement that Gardner will “continue to direct her attention to the important work she has been elected to perform as the Circuit Attorney of the City of St. Louis.”

-It calls for a written reprimand.
-A more severe punishment — suspension or disbarment — would likely cost Gardner her job because state law requires elected prosecutors to hold active law licenses.
+The 2018 prosecution of Greitens played a pivotal role in his eventual resignation.
+Greitens is now attempting a political comeback.
+Gardner, meanwhile, was accused in a 73-page report of failing to disclose evidence to Greitens’ lawyers , misrepresenting evidence, and other ethical violations.

-The panel would still need to sign off on the agreement and make a recommendation within 30 days to the Missouri Supreme Court.
-It's unclear when the court might make a final decision.
+The most severe punishment — suspension or disbarment — would likely have cost Gardner her job because state law requires elected prosecutors to hold active law licenses.

 The brash former Navy SEAL officer with presidential aspirations was a year into his first term when news broke in January 2018 of an affair three years earlier with his St. Louis hairdresser.
 The woman alleged that Greitens took a compromising photo and threatened to use it as blackmail if she spoke of their relationship.

-“There was a victim, someone saying they had been attacked,” Gardner's lawyer, Michael Downey, said in an interview.
+“There was a victim, someone saying they had been attacked,” Gardner’s lawyer, Michael Downey, said.

 But neither the FBI nor St. Louis police seemed inclined to investigate, Downey said.
 Gardner’s in-house investigator was away on military duty.